 While April is often cool and rainy here in the Pacific Northwest, by the time May rolls around, it starts to really feel like spring — even if the weather can still be a bit unpredictable.
 Portland gardeners are no strangers to making a mad dash out between rain clouds to admire our flowers, pop in a few perennials, or pull a weed or two.
 There’s simply too much going on to stop for the weather around here!
-The good news is that we’re actually getting to enjoy a longer season of bloom from many plants because of the cool, rainy days of late.
-As the days continue to warm and the skies begin to clear, plants will only continue to explode with foliage and flowers, ushering in a more familiar — if slightly delayed — start to the gardening season.
+As the days continue to warm and the skies clear, the gardening season only continues to ramp up as more and more plants explode into flower and leaf out in a vibrant display.

 Breaking Out the Shovel

 If you’re looking to add color — and pollinator value — to your garden, there’s no time like the present to plant annuals, perennials, shrubs, and trees.
-Spring is already ideal for planting, but a wet spring is even better, because the rains are here to help you with the task of watering your plants while they get established.
+Although we enjoy months of beautiful planting weather in the Pacific Northwest, spring is one of our favorite times to plant because the rains are here to help us with the task of watering while our plants get established.

 As you seek to fill any fill any visual “holes” you may notice in your garden beds, we encourage you to consider what plants might fill any temporal gaps in your garden’s bloom time, as well.
 Missing something flowering in the fall?
 Consider adding asters!
 Need a pop of color for that mid-summer lull?
 A few echinaceas or agastaches might just do the trick!
 Plus, when you plant a combination of plants that flower year-round, you can increase the pollen and nectar available to native insect pollinators and hummingbirds at critical points in the year, which is a worthy pursuit if you ask us.